cdeck3r/BattleShip/README.md

 [Eclipse](https://eclipse.org/) will be the primary IDE, because for most of the aforementioned technologies there is an Eclipse pluging available.

+## Development Journal
+The wiki pages contain my [development journal](https://github.com/cdeck3r/BattleShip/wiki) to documenting my efforts in following the objective and evaluating the results.

 ## Content

 * User stories